 Are you thinking about building a custom home on a foothills property or a piece of rural land in Northern Colorado?

 If you’re a first-time land buyer, then you may have a lot of questions – and that’s a really good thing!
-But what are the RIGHT questions to ask before you buy a piece of land to build?
-We’re here to say, unequivocally, that it totally depends.
+But what are the right questions to ask before you buy a piece of land to build?

 Once you clarify your goals for the property, then work with an experienced agent and a professional contractor like HighCraft Builders to identify land that’s the best fit for you and your future home.